jonathanlao/jonathanlao.github.io/_posts/2020-04-24-omscs-kbai.md

 ## Overview ##

 The entire syllabus can be viewed [here](http://lucylabs.gatech.edu/kbai/).
+While other classes can suffer from poor communication and unclear requirements, David Joyner's courses are always exceptionally well-run.

 A small aside: I'm a strong believer that all classes should have the entire syllabus available from the start.
-Classes rarely change much from semester-to-semester and one of OMSCS's biggest advantages is the ability to do your school on your own schedule.
+Classes rarely change much from semester-to-semester and one of OMSCS's biggest advantages is the ability to do your school work on your own schedule.
 While I am sure there are some logistic issues to work out, releasing assignments week-to-week creates an unnecessary artificial time constraint on students.
-While other classes will suffer from poor communication and unclear requirements, David Joyner's courses are always exceptionally well-run.

 As for the class itself, it is more theory than practical/technical.
-The biggest complaints of the course is that the programming projects are only peripherally related to the content, which I think is valid, and that there is too much paper writing, which I do not think is valid.
+The biggest complaints of the course is that the programming projects are only peripherally related to the content, which I think is valid, and that there is too much paper writing, which I do not think is valid criticism.
 While most of your OMSCS work will be programming-based, being able to competently  read research and write papers are absolutely vital skills for to a grad student.
-Frankly, I think those who are turned off by this aspect of the course are just not particularly good at these skills - and they should get take this class to get better at it.
+Frankly, I think those who are turned off by this aspect of the course are just not particularly good at these skills - and they should take this class to get better at it.

 This is very much a 'get out what you put in' type of class.
 For the project, you can really spend endless time fine-tuning your AI to be able to solve all the possible problems.
 There's also tons of optional readings that I'm sure are interesting if I had decided to read them.
 The reviews of this course show a wide variance in the number of hours spent on it.
 But the amount of work to simply get an A in the course is minimal.